Best planners for Bloggers

 Who is Create Blog and Editorial Calendar for?
 Beginner bloggers or more experienced bloggers will find this one helpful because it makes you set up your priorities and focus only on the tasks you need to work on for the stage of your blog.

-I was just about to finish this blog post when I found this adorable blog planner and I had to include it in this list.
+I found this adorable blog planner and I had to include it in this list.
 And it's only $7!

 I just love the look of this planner.